hearthforpc-oss/Hearth/README.md

 ### Step 3 — Accept the shared folder (everyone except the person who created it)

 1. Check your email for an invitation from Google Drive
-2. Click the link to accept
+2. Click the link in the email to accept
-3. Open Google Drive on your PC (the folder you set up in Step 1)
+3. Go to **drive.google.com** in your browser
+4. In the left sidebar click **Shared with me**
+5. Find the HearthSync folder
+6. Right-click it and click **Add shortcut to Drive**
+7. Choose **My Drive** and click Add
-4. The HearthSync folder should now appear inside your Google Drive folder on your PC
+8. Now open your Google Drive folder on your PC — HearthSync should appear within a minute or two
-5. If you don't see it yet, wait a minute and check again
+9. If you don't see it yet, wait a minute and check again

 ### Step 4 — Download and run Hearth